+Sleeping in a cave may not be at the top of your family vacation ideas bucket list, but maybe it should be.
 More like luxury hideaways, the world’s best cave hotels aren’t filled with anything like bats or cobwebs, or annoying drips and drops—instead, they’re beautifully furnished, come with all the modern amenities, and offer endless ocean views or mountain vistas right outside your door.

 So, even if you’ve never been tempted to sleep in a cave before, you might just want to look into these six spectacular cave hotels.
 Some of these spots are in the U.S., while others are in ancient caves located in beautiful spots around the world.

-Cave Hotels in the United States
+Cave hotels in the United States

 If the most popular tourist attractions or family vacation spots aren’t your idea of a great getaway, consider a unique family vacation where you can all sleep in a cave.
 From the American Southwest to the Ozarks, these spectacular cave hotels are a must for the aspiring spelunker in your life.